 You don't need any special shoes for this excursion.
 Hiking boots are not necessary.
 Your regular running shoes will be fine.
+If the weather is cold for your excursion, bring several warm socks.
+You can get warm socks at Dollarama or Walmart.

-SOAP
+SHAMPOO/SOAP

-The Government and Algonquin Park prohibit all soaps including biodegradable because it is bad for the environment (fish, turtles, lake water etc).
-Bring wet napkins/baby wipes/body wipes to clean your hands and face.
-Hand sanitizer is also good to have.
+The Government and Algonquin Park prohibit all soaps and shampoos including biodegradable because it is bad for the environment (fish, turtles, lake water etc).
+Bring wet napkins/baby wipes/body wipes to clean your hands, face and body.
+The cheapest place to get these are at Dollarama.
+Hand sanitizer is also good.